What Does Therapy Cost? (With Tips to Help You Pay Less)

 When you see that a local therapist charges $150, $200, or even more per session, it can seem unfair or greedy.
 A lot of people can’t afford to pay $600-$1000 per month to see a therapist!

 Still, you might wonder why therapists don’t simply charge everyone less.
-If they’re so dedicated to helping everyone, why do they insist on charging more per hour than so many other kinds of professionals?
+If they’re so dedicated to helping everyone, why do they insist on charging so much per hour?

 Therapists in private practice have to shoulder similar costs as people who run small businesses.
-They have to cover rent for their offices as well as pay for their own insurance.
-They either have to pay assistants or spend unpaid time attending to various clerical and administrative tasks like filling out insurance paperwork.
+They have to cover rent for their offices and pay for their own insurance.
+They have to pay assistants or spend unpaid time doing various clerical and administrative tasks like filling out insurance paperwork.

 After all of these costs are factored in, therapists take in significantly less per hour than what they charge per session.